There are four main steps in the Clean Energy Council's solar accreditation process.

 3. Upgrade to full accreditation

-- Before three months are up, you must apply to upgrade to full accreditation by submitting a case study about one installation you performed while provisionally accredited.
+- Before three months are up, you must apply to upgrade to full accreditation by completing the appropriate accreditation assessments.
 This is to demonstrate competency in designing and installing solar systems.

 - Once approved, your full accreditation lasts for one year after which time you can apply to renew.